-From Linux to Cloud, why Red Hat matters for every enterprise | ZDNet
+From Linux to cloud, why Red Hat matters for every enterprise | ZDNet

 The Raleigh, N.C., Linux powerhouse also bought InkTank, the parent company of Ceph, a software-defined storage program for object and block storage.

 Here, too, Red Hat has shown that it believes sharing intellectual property is the way to business victory.
-In 2015, Red Hat opened Ceph's future plans to partners and frenemies.
-As Tim Burke, then Red Hat's VP of Infrastructure Engineering Development explained, "Red Hat is all about collaboratively working among communities to accomplish vastly more than any single company could do alone."
+In 2015, Red Hat opened Ceph's plans to partners and frenemies.
+As Tim Burke, then Red Hat's VP of infrastructure engineering development explained, "Red Hat is all about collaboratively working among communities to accomplish vastly more than any single company could do alone."

-Speaking of collaboratively working with others, just because Red Hat has its own cloud platforms doesn't mean it won't work and play well with others.
+Speaking of collaboratively working with others, just because Red Hat has its cloud platforms doesn't mean it won't work and play well with others.
 You can run RHEL and related programs on AWS, Microsoft Azure, Google Cloud, and on and on.
-You name a cloud, you'll find RHEL on it.
+You name a cloud, and you'll find RHEL on it.

-What do you see when you look at Red Hat yesterday, today, and tomorrow?
-True, you'll see a company that's no longer focused on Linux.
-But, what I see is a company that has remained true to the open-source vision from day one until now.
-I also see a business that made the hard choice to move from a popular, but unsustainable, hobby business model to a then radically different support subscription one, which brought the company billions.
+Red Hat is no longer focused on Linux.
+It's a long way from a sewing closet to the Fortune 50.
+But first Red Hat made the hard choice to move from a popular, but unsustainable, hobby business model to a then-radically different support subscription one, which brought the company billions.
+Then, Red Hat didn't stay with what they knew best.
+Instead, it moved on to the cloud.
+Now, with IBM, Red Hat plans on becoming the hybrid cloud company.

 There's a great deal of competition in the cloud market.
-Some of it comes from companies far larger than Red Hat.
+Some of it comes from companies far more massive than Red Hat.
 Even so, I wouldn't bet against Red Hat.
 It's beat the odds time after time.
 I won't be surprised if it beats them again.

 Join Discussion